Partido Demokratiko Pilipino: 2021 party faction dispute and 2022 election

 Manny Pacquiao was elected to the position of PDP–Laban president in December 2020 under an acting capacity.
 An internal rift in within the party started in early 2021, when Pacquiao criticized Philippine President Rodrigo Duterte's policy regarding the South China Sea dispute, finding Duterte's response against China's assertions of its claim in the area as lacking.
 Duterte, also the PDP–Laban chairman, rebuked Pacquiao's criticisms and took offense to a statement attributed to Pacquiao that his administration was more corrupt than his predecessors.
 Pacquiao also came into conflict with PDP–Laban vice chairman Alfonso Cusi.

 On July 17, 2021, amidst the split between Pacquiao and Cusi, Alfonso Cusi was elected as the party's president in a meeting attended by President Duterte.

 On September 9, 2021, the Cusi-led faction of PDP–Laban would nominate Duterte as their vice presidential nominee for the 2022 election but without a standard bearer for the presidency.
 However, during the filing of candidacies, Duterte backed down from running as vice president.
-On September 19, 2021, the Pacquiao-led faction of PDP–Laban formally nominated Pacquiao as their presidential candidate for 2022.
+On September 19, 2021, the Pacquiao-led Pimentel faction of PDP–Laban formally nominated Pacquiao as their presidential candidate for 2022.
 During the filing of the candidacy, Pacquiao announced that Lito Atienza will be his running mate.
+Both ran under the Osmeña-founded PROMDI on the ballot.

 On October 8, 2021, senators Bato dela Rosa and Bong Go filed their candidacy for president and vice president, respectively, as standard bearers for the Duterte-Cusi faction.
 On November 13, 2021, dela Rosa withdrew his candidacy with Go taking his place as the faction's presidential nominee.
 One month after, Go also withdrew his candidacy, leaving the Duterte-Cusi faction without a nominee in the 2022 election.